RickieES/HTR-HNPD/README.md

-Provides an ALTO and PAGE XML parser that extracts text lines region from full page images and the corresponding labels, saves each region as an independent PNG image and a TXT file with the image_file / label association, like IAM and other datasets do.
+Provides an ALTO and PAGE XML parser that extracts text lines region from full page images and the corresponding labels, saves each region as an independent PNG image and a TXT file with the image_file / label association, like IAM and other datasets.

 ### ImagePreprocessing